CrandellWS/GSurveyCode/README.md

 # The default level of all loggers.
 Can be OFF, ERROR, WARN, INFO, DEBUG, TRACE, or ALL.
  level: INFO
 ```
+## JWT
+Both servers require a matching jwt key for internal communication and user authentication.

+If the jwtkey field is empty, a random jwt key is generated and logged to stdout.
+This key should be put into the configuration files.

 ##System overview
 ![](gsarch.png)